 Besides a nutritious diet and regular exercise, adequate sleep is considered one of the three major physical necessities of overall good health.
 Having a chronic illness, such as bipolar disorder, makes good overall health especially important.

 Getting the right amount of sleep is one of the biggest challenges that people with bipolar disorder may face.
 Persons experiencing the manic or hypomanic phase of the illness can go on little or no sleep for lengthy periods.
 People experiencing bipolar depression might have trouble getting either too much sleep or none at all.

 Going without sleep, either intentionally or accidentally, can even increase the risk of developing a manic or hypomanic episode.
 Figuring out how to get the right amount of sleep can be a big part of managing bipolar disorder.

 There are several ways a person with bipolar disorder can attempt to get regular sleep without medication.
 These methods are known as sleep hygiene.

 Creating a schedule

 Establishing a regular time to go to sleep and to wake up can be helpful.
-Creating this routine can be beneficial for everyone, but it can also help the mood swings that accompany bipolar disorder.
+Creating this routine can be beneficial for everyone, but it can also help the changes in mood that accompany bipolar disorder.

 Optimizing your bedroom

 Sleep hygiene also involves making the bedroom as comfortable as possible.
 This includes everything from having the right kind of bed and pillows to eliminating light, noise, and other distractions.

 The bedroom is a place reserved for sleeping.
 Try to limit other activities, such as watching TV or working on your laptop, in the bedroom.